Category Archives: Linux Kernel

 If all app developers are forced to dynamically link against libc, then as long as kernel developers also update libc with the corresponding changes to the syscall ABI, everything works.
 Old apps run on a new kernel will dynamically link against the new libc, which properly implements the new ABI.
 Compatibility is of course still maintained at the app/libc level β€” just not at the libc/kernel level.

-Linux doesn’t control the libc in the same way Windows and macOS do because in the Linux world, there is a distinct separation between kernel and userspace that isn’t present in commercial operating systems.
-Strictly speaking Linux is just the kernel, and you’re free to run whatever userspace on top.
+So strictly speaking Linux is just the kernel, and you’re free to run whatever userspace on top.
 Most people run GNU userspace components (glibc), but alternatives are not unheard of (musl libc, also bionic libc on Android).

 So because Linux kernel developers can’t 100% control the libc that resides on the other end of the syscall interface, they bite the bullet and retain ABI compatibility.
 This technically allows you to statically link with more confidence than on other OSs.
 That said, there are other reasons why you shouldn’t statically link libc, even on Linux.